 Hip Stretches For Pain and Pelvic Imbalance

-I get this question a lot from people looking for hip stretches for pain that can help relieve their pain in the SacroIliac or Hip Joint.
+Many people come to me for hip stretches that can help with pain in their Sacroiliac or Hip Joint.

-Commonly this pain can come from a pelvic imbalance due to tight or weak muscles surrounding the pelvis, poor posture, etc.
+Commonly this pain can come from a pelvic imbalance due to tight or weak muscles surrounding the pelvis, poor posture, pain or weakness in the feet, etc.

-One of my favorite hip stretching exercise and for pain in the hip resulting from pelvic imbalance is the bent over wall stretch with heel lift.
+One of my favorite stretching exercises for the hips, and for pain in the hips resulting from pelvic imbalance, is the bent over wall stretch with heel lift.

 Position

-Standing with your feet just slightly away from the wall so you are balanced with your toes lined up evenly.
+Stand leaning into a wall with your feet just slightly away so you are balanced and with your toes lined up evenly.

 Start with your shoulders, ribs and bottom heavy against the wall.